Where… where am I?

 My musings stop when the same craving comes over me.
 My throat is parched.
 It is only natural as people need to drink quite a bit of water every day.

 I remember stories of sailors going mad when deprived of it, their sanity robbed as they suffer surrounded by a liquid they cannot ingest.
 I am sure someone will come.
 If they wanted me dead, it would have already happened.

 Time passes with agonizing slowness.
 My thirst grows so much that I start moaning.
 My teeth bite painfully into increasingly dry lips.
 The only saving grace is that after two days I haven’t had to go to the...
 Well, this is embarrassing and queer.
 How come I have had no need to visit the... the what?

-The sound of the outside door interrupts my thoughts, whatever they were.
+A distant clang interrupts my thoughts, whatever they were.
 I have already forgotten.
-Three sets of footsteps this time.
+Three sets of footsteps again.
 I wonder how I can tell with such accuracy but, well, it does not truly matter.

-They stop in front of the door and yesterday’s Asian man gives me a passing glance before opening the door.
+They soon stop and yesterday’s Asian man gives me a passing glance before opening the door.
 He steps in and stands aside with the dignity of a British Royal Guard.

 The second visitor is a woman out of a fairy tale.
 Truly, if anyone had described her to me, I would have called them a liar, and yet here she stands.

 Tall and lithe, her slender body is clad in a blue gown that would be the envy of King William’s court.
 It suits her form perfectly and manages to be enticing without being vulgar which, given her silhouette, is quite an achievement.

 Her skin is as white as alabaster and her face is the very image of grace and majesty.
 Black curls fall with restraint from an elaborate hairdo and encase two striking green eyes, bright as emeralds.
 Why, if my mouth were not so dry, I would be gawping like some country bumpkin right about now.